tenzir/tenzir/rfc/001-composable-pipelines/README.md

 We may consider pipelines only in the context of executing queries at the server.
 After all, this is where we are going to implement them first.
-However, this limits us unnecessarily, given that pipeline can already be deployed at various points in VAST today.
+However, this limits us unnecessarily, given that pipeline can already be deployed at various points in Tenzir today.
 We must consider them as general building block that is easy to instantiate in various contexts.

 ### Commands are pipeline operators

-To illustrate the composability of pipelines, we could make every VAST command an operator:
+To illustrate the composability of pipelines, we could make every Tenzir command an operator:

 ```bash